fmi-basel/1Photon_Analysis/README.md

 Corder, G., Ahanonu, B., Grewe, B. F., Wang, D., Schnitzer, M. J., & Scherrer, G. (2019).
 [An amygdalar neural ensemble that encodes the unpleasantness of pain.](https://www.science.org/doi/full/10.1126/science.aap8586) Science, 363(6424), 276-281.

-if you find this paticular pipeline useful and use it in parts or whole, please cite also the following paper:
+if you find this pipeline useful and use it in parts or whole, please cite also the following paper:

 Courtin et al () ....